Trump signs into law U.S. government ban on Kaspersky Lab software

-The ban, included as part of a broader defense policy spending bill that Trump signed, reinforces a directive issued by the Trump administration in September that civilian agencies remove Kaspersky Lab software within 90 days.
+The ban, included as part of broader defense policy spending legislation that Trump signed, reinforces a directive issued by the Trump administration in September that civilian agencies remove Kaspersky Lab software within 90 days.
 The law applies to both civilian and military networks.

 “The case against Kaspersky is well-documented and deeply concerning.
 This law is long overdue,” said Democratic Senator Jeanne Shaheen, who led calls in Congress to scrub the software from government computers.
 She added that the company’s software represented a “grave risk” to U.S. national security.